Damn! Damn! Damnity-damn! Damnity-damn-damn... Shit!

 "Oh, whoa, I am sorry," said the young man.
 "I'm really sorry."
 He grabbed a handful of napkins and proceeded to clumsily rub them on Marc's sleeve.

 "No problem, my young friend.
 I've done the same.
 Just forget it.
 And maybe ease up a bit on the drinking."

-"Yeah, sorry again,” Jack mumbled with slurred speech.
+"Yeah, sorry again,” the young man mumbled with slurred speech.
 “Thank you for understanding.
 I’m Jack.
+Jack March.
 Sorry, not a good day today.
 Lost my job.
 My first big break outta school.
 And my girlfriend's kinda mad at me.
 That's her over there."
 He pointed to a pretty, blond woman giving instructions to one of the servers.
 "She works here, and I didn't want to come tonight, but she works here.
 And it was important to her.
 Sorry, again."
 He held out his hand, but realized that Marc's hands were full with the drinks.
-He settled for a pat on the shoulder.
+He settled for patting Marc on the shoulder.